KSouthwood/GameOfLife/README.md

 The only input is now a number for the size of the universe.
 The seed should now be random which means the initial board will be different each time we run the program.

+#### Stage 4: Looking good!
+Replace the console output with a window that displays the game field, the generation number, and the number of cells alive on the board.
+Use Java Swing components to create the window and associated components.